 Program Resources for M.S.
 Financial Economics

-MSFE students are among an elite group with easy access to both the Economics Career Development Office and the Career Management Center at the Wisconsin School of Business, providing exceptional career exploration, placement and professional development services.
-The Wisconsin School of Business has a proven record of placing students in leading financial services and consulting firms across the globe.
+MSFE students are among an elite group with easy access to the Career Management Center at the School of Business, providing exceptional career exploration, placement and professional development services.
+The School of Business has a proven record of placing students in leading financial services and consulting firms across the globe.
 Classes are more analytical and quantitative than traditional MS programs in either Economics or Finance making graduates prepared for roles at investment and commercial banks, asset management companies and consulting.

 - Demonstrate understanding of core principles of financial economics and theories in financial econometrics, financial markets, valuation of securities, and corporate financial structure.